-New York COVID-19 hospitalizations down, 11 more deaths
+Cuomo advises vigilance amid COVID-19 hospitalizations drop

 “(W)e remain alarmed by spikes in much of the country and the risk of a lack of compliance at home as the state pursues a phased, data-driven reopening,” Cuomo said in a prepared release.

+New York City Mayor Bill de Blasio tweeted Saturday about a news report describing block-party like crowds in Queens.
+He called it “unacceptable” and promised to make sure city restaurants comply with rules.

+“New Yorkers have made too many sacrifices to fight COVID-19,” the Democratic mayor said on Twitter.
+“We can’t let up now.”

 Cuomo announced Friday that New York City is set to begin a scaled-down version of the fourth phase of the statewide reopening process Monday that will allow movie and TV crews to film, zoos to welcome reduced crowds and professional sports teams to play to empty seats.
+However, the governor said the city can’t have “any additional indoor activity” in places like malls and museums because of coronavirus transmission risks.

+Under that guidance, the Wildlife Conservation Society announced Saturday it plans to open outdoor exhibits at the Bronx Zoo, the Central Park Zoo and its other two zoos in the city, but will postpone the previously planned reopening of the New York Aquarium.

 More than 25,000 people have died statewide since the outbreak began.